ClimateYukon/Anaconda_setup/WRF-Conda.md

 `conda create --name WRF numpy scipy xarray`

-Since we built Anaconda 3, the default python's version is 3, to get a python 2.7 we can do :
+Since we built Anaconda 3, the default python's version is 3, to get a python 2.7 we can just add:
-`conda create --name WRF python==2.7 numpy scipy xarray`
+`python==2.7` to the conda create command

 5. Activate the newly created environment